FYS9640 – Space Weather and Navigation Satellite Systems

 Autumn 2020 we plan for teaching and examinations to be conducted as described in the course description and on semester pages.
 However, changes may occur due to the corona situation.
 You will receive notifications about any changes at the semester page and/or in Canvas.

 Spring 2020: Teaching and examinations was digitilized.
 See changes and common guidelines for exams at the MN faculty spring 2020.

-The course provides an overview over space weather, i.e., physical phenomena in the magnetized part of the Earth's environment that affect technological systems in space and on the ground.
+The course provides an overview of space weather, i.e., physical phenomena in the magnetized part of the Earth´s environment that affect technological systems in space and on the ground.
 Various aspects of space weather are presented and Global Navigation Satellite Systems (GNSS), such as GPS and Galileo, are introduced.
 The course includes a description of how GNSS works and which parts of the system are particularly vulnerable to space weather through plasma instabilities and turbulence in the polar atmosphere and around the equator.

 After completing the course you will: